pimlicolabs/singleton-paymaster/README.md

 ## MagicSpendPlusMinusHalf Architecture

-The `src/MagicSpendPlusMinusHalf.sol` contract holds a simple permissioned implementation of MagicSpend.
-Users who have a valid signed withdrawRequest can call the contracts `requestWithdraw` method to pull funds from.
+`src/MagicSpendPlusMinusHalf.sol` is a simple permissioned implementation of MagicSpend.
+Users who have a valid signed WithdrawRequest can call the contracts `requestWithdraw` method to pull funds from.
 Before and after fulfilling the user's withdraw request, the contract will run pre and post calls.
-These calls are arbitrary and allow the contract to provide just in time liquidity for both native ETH and ERC20 tokens.
+These calls are arbitrary and allow the contract to provide just in time liquidity by doing things such as swapping to the requested token at time of withdraw.

 ## Core Contracts